Rijad-Ismailovic/imtec.ba-selenium-testing/README.md

 # Testing imtec.ba using Selenium
-15 different test scenarios with a total of xx test cases
+15 different test scenarios with a total of 68 test cases

 ### Overview
 Test Scenarios: